2 Day Yosemite Itinerary: How to Spend a Weekend in Yosemite National Park

 This Yosemite itinerary will be split into two parts: Yosemite Valley and Glacier Point.

 All the activities will be in these specific areas to save you from driving back and forth.
-This itinerary for a weekend in Yosemite also includes some hikes, feel free to swap out the hikes for an easier walk or other family friendly activities if you don’t hike.
+Our itinerary also includes some hikes, feel free to swap out the hikes for an easier walk or other family friendly activities if you don’t hike.

 Day 0: Arrival to Yosemite